Most Popular U.S. Chain Restaurants, Ranked

 40. Brio Italian Grille

-Opened in 1992, the Brio original management team sold the chain in 2018, and just this year, the team filed for bankruptcy.
-Wonder if they'll make this list in 2021?
+Opened in 1992, the Brio original management team sold the chain in 2018, and in 2020, the team filed for bankruptcy.
+Wonder if they'll continue to make the list in years to come?

 Reviews vary from three to four stars, as the chain gets its footing back.
 Says one reviewer, "I hadn't been to Brio in a few years.
 I remember last time being a little underwhelmed, but either things have changed or maybe I just had a weird experience last time because it was great."